 Note: Reference group is administration of concomitant medication alone; OCT = Organic Cationic Transporter; MATE = Multidrug and Toxic Compound Extrusion

 Potential for Other Drugs to Influence the PK of Tofacitinib

 Since tofacitinib is metabolized by CYP3A4, interaction with drugs that inhibit or induce CYP3A4 is likely.
 Inhibitors of CYP2C19 alone or P-glycoprotein are unlikely to substantially alter the PK of tofacitinib.
-Dosing recommendations for XELJANZ for administration with CYP inhibitors or inducers are shown in Figure 3.
+Dosing recommendations for XELJANZ/XELJANZ XR for administration with CYP inhibitors or inducers are shown in Figure 3.

-Figure 3: Impact of Other Drugs on PK of XELJANZ
+Figure 3: Impact of Other Drugs on PK of Tofacitinib

 Note: Reference group is administration of tofacitinib alone

 The XELJANZ clinical development program included two dose-ranging trials and five confirmatory trials.
 Although other doses have been studied, the recommended dose of XELJANZ is 5 mg twice daily.

 Dose selection for XELJANZ was based on two pivotal dose-ranging trials.